 Delhi court convicts expelled BJP MLA Kuldeep Sengar in Unnao rape case

 A Delhi court convicted expelled BJP MLA Kuldeep Singh Sengar on Monday for raping a woman in Unnao in 2017 saying the victim's testimony was "truthful and unblemished" against a "powerful person".
-The court convicted Sengar for rape under the Indian Penal Code and the POCSO Act for offence by a public servant committing penetrative sexual assault against a child.
+The court convicted Sengar for rape under Indian Penal Code and POCSO Act for offence of a public servant committing penetrative sexual assault against child.

 The court will hear arguments on quantum on sentence on Wednesday.The offences entail maximum punishment of life imprisonment.
 District Judge Dharmesh Sharma, however, acquitted co-accused Shashi Singh of all charges.